MuthukumarRavichandran/se-assignment/README.md

-#  vehicle repair plan management
+#  Vehicle repair plan management

 This project provides a Plan → Procedure → User assignment workflow using ASP.NET Core, EF Core, and a React frontend.
 It supports creating plans, adding procedures, assigning multiple users to each procedure, and reliably retrieving grouped data for UI display.